Sgun369/holbertonschool-shell/io_redirections_and_filters/README.md

 Display the last 10 lines of /etc/passwd
 5.id prefer the first ones actually:
 Display the first 10 lines of /etc/passwd
+6.Line:
+a script that displays the third line of the file iacta